Kong/docs.konghq.com/app/docs/0.3.2/proxy-layer-reference.md

 - The path (**URI**) of the request.

 <div class="alert alert-warning">
   <strong>Note:</strong> For performance reasons, Kong keeps a cache of the APIs from your Cassandra cluster in memory for up to 60 seconds.
-Cache invalidation not being implemented yet, Kong might take up to <strong>60 seconds</strong> to notice a new API and proxy incoming requests to it.
+As cache invalidation has not been implemented yet, Kong might take up to <strong>60 seconds</strong> to notice a new API and proxy incoming requests to it.
 </div>

 ---

 ## 2. Reminder: how to add an API to Kong

 Before going any further, let's take a few moments to make sure you know how to add an API to Kong.
-This also help clarifying the difference between the two ports.
+This will also help clarify the difference between the two ports.

 As explained in the [Adding your API][adding-your-api] quickstart guide, Kong is configured via its internal [Admin API][API] running by default on port `8001`.
 Adding an API to Kong is as easy as an HTTP request: